vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 of a fall in the void, and death. <br>
 I think: "No." Now, I catch my breath, <br>
 I'm out of Him, back to my tomb.

+I ask to my self where It was. <br>
+I know that It was there.
+It hides, <br>
+lurks and stalks.
+It stays on the sides, <br>
+in to the acts with out a cause.